Princess-Mcdonald/spaceship-titanic/README.md

 ## Problem Type: This is a classification problem.

-## Data Source: This is a Kaggle dataset.
+## Data Source: The dataset was gotten from Kaggle.

 ## A brief description of the data.